dheerajshenoy/IMGV/README.md

 # IMGV

-The Image Viewer world never asked for.
+The Image Viewer no one asked for.
 Written in C++.

 # Ehh....Why ?